modesty/calllog211/README.md

 start up [Google App Engine App Launcher](https://developers.google.com/appengine/downloads), and you are ready to develop and test your RESTful API.

-The seed app doesn't do much, it implements one endpoint that takes and validates a HTTP POST request, then save the data to [Google Cloud Datastore - Google's version of NoSQL cloud data storage](https://developers.google.com/datastore/).
+The seed app does two main things, saving and fetching data.
+It implements one endpoint that takes and validates a HTTP POST request, then save the data to [Google Cloud Datastore - Google's version of NoSQL cloud data storage](https://developers.google.com/datastore/).
+Beyond saving data, it also provides a generic data retrieval mechanism, it supports ndb.Model JSON serialization, response packaging, sorting, paging and query for property with great flexibilities, it not only query property with actual value, also supports OR operation via dictionary literal in the query string, and Range operation through tuple literal in the query string as well, see data retrieval examples below.

 This project shows how to set up 3rd party Python libraries for [Google App Engine](https://developers.google.com/appengine/), how to structure your source code, how to validate data from request, how to handle exceptions and how to response with a customized response JSON object.